aigjermo/hardware-mnt-reform/README.md

 bzcat ./result/sd-image/nixos-sd-image-*-aarch64-linux.img.bz2 | sudo dd of=/dev/mmcblk1 bs=8M status=progress
 ```

-If you're booted into a live image on an SD card, using a USB adapter will also work.
-Just substitute `/dev/mmcblk1` with its path.
-(E.g., `/dev/sda`)
+If you're booted into a live image on an SD card, you can either use a USB adapter to flash to another SD card (just replace `/dev/mmcblk1` with, e.g., `/dev/sda`), or you can mount the live SD card itself to `/mnt/boot`, either by its UUID or by its label (e.g., `mount /dev/disk/by-label/NIXOS_SD /mnt/boot`).

+If you mount the live SD card to `/mnt/boot`, skip preparing the boot partition and flashing the bootloader.

 ## Boot